Schinzel/wise-crowd-data-generator/TASK.md

 1. Follows the same pattern as IDataSaver (prepare, generate items, complete)
 2. Includes proper error handling mechanisms
 3. Provides clear method contracts and documentation
-4. Follows project code standards
-5. Designed for use with FileDataSaver
+4. Designed for use with FileDataSaver

 ### Task Summary (to be completed by AI)